 We discuss with and obtain guidance from regulatory authorities on certain of our clinical development activities.
 With the exception of our SPA with the FDA for our Phase III clinical trial with Remoxy, these discussions are not binding obligations on the part of regulatory authorities.

 Regulatory authorities may revise previous guidance or decide to ignore previous guidance at any time during the course of our clinical activities or after the completion of our clinical trials.
-Even with successful clinical safety and efficacy data, we may be required to conduct additional, expensive clinical trials to obtain regulatory approval.
+Even with successful clinical safety and efficacy data, including such data from a clinical trial conducted pursuant to a SPA, we may be required to conduct additional, expensive clinical trials to obtain regulatory approval.